Application for Admission

-Cranbrook Academy of Art is a graduate school offering Master of Architecture and Master of Fine Art degrees only.
-We do not offer undergraduate or continuing education programs nor do we offer Bachelor or Associate degrees.
+Cranbrook Academy of Art is a graduate school offering Master of Architecture and Master of Fine Arts degrees only.
+We do not offer bachelor degrees, associate degrees, or continuing education programs.

-Completion of an undergraduate degree from an accredited educational institution is required for admission to the Master of Fine Arts program.
+Completion of a bachelor’s degree from an accredited educational institution is required for admission to the Master of Fine Arts program.
 Applicants holding a Bachelor’s degree in a field other than the arts may be considered on an individual basis, based upon a review of the candidate’s portfolio and experience.
+International applicants must have earned the equivalent of a U.S. bachelor’s degree in order to be considered for admission.

 Online Application Procedure

-All application materials, with the exception of official transcripts, are to be submitted through Slideroom:
+All application materials are to be submitted online through Slideroom.

-4. Three Letters of Recommendation – Provide email addresses for referees, who will be asked to submit letters through a confidential online link.
+- Three Letters of Recommendation – Provide email addresses for referees, who will be asked to submit letters through a confidential online link.
+Refer below for more information.

-5. Portfolio – Applicants are required to attach 20 examples of recent work and provide title, date, materials, and dimension for each image/file uploaded.
+- Portfolio – Attach up to 20 examples of recent work and provide title, date, materials, and dimension for each image/file uploaded; see individual department application for specific requirements.
 Instructions on acceptable file types will be provided during the upload process in Slideroom.
 See below for “tips for putting together a great portfolio.”

-6. Application fee – $85 application fee is collected directly through Slideroom via credit or debit card.
+- Application fee – $85 application fee is collected directly through Slideroom via credit or debit card ($50 if submitted on or before January 11, 2019).
 We are unable to grant requests for application fee waivers.

-Both statements must be inserted as unformatted* text in the Slideroom application.
+Required statements vary by department; questions are found within the application.
+Statements must be inserted as unformatted* text in the Slideroom application.
 Applicants to the 2D Design department will ALSO be asked to upload formatted and stylized versions of their Statements and CV for review.

-Statements should be between 1 and 2 pages in length (or 1200 words or less).
+Statements should be between 1 and 2 pages in length (or 1200 words or less), unless otherwise specified.

 *If you need help creating unformatted text please use the guidelines found here.